danieltjw/aifutures/README.md

 ## Limitations

 The author is only human and is limited to 20 watts of brainpower.
+The author is a guy and has a male centric perspective.

 This is one of many possible futures.
 You can and should have your own opinion as a Friendly AGI may only bring change if individuals ask for it.

 Many of the ideas may not make sense until a time in the future, such as the idea that human productivity will become counter-productive when Independent Friendly AGI start to make better decisions than us.